Today we share another episode of our NYC Hush Hush Tips, interviewing the powerful fashion entrepreneur, Natalie Klein.

 “One of the top secrets in town with the best dry Martini is called Milk & Honey!
 The bar is “against celebrity-obsessed nightlife” and has a list of strict house rules to follow.”

-We just love speakeasy places and we’ve written about some through out the website.
+We just love secret places and we’ve written about other speakeasy spots through out the website.

 Not only the experience of searching for it is super exciting, but once you do find it and walk in, it feels like your entering a parallel universe.